Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry

 Tahitian Pearls

-These cultured pearls grown in saltwater can come in a huge range of colors and are sometimes referred to as black pearls.
+Pearls that have been cultured and grown in saltwater can come in a wide variety of hues and are frequently referred to as black pearls despite their wide color palette.

-Black-lip pearls are grown in French Polynesia, the Cook Islands, the Micronesian Islands, and even to some extent in Japan, Thailand, and the Philippines, but only those grown in French Polynesia can be called Tahitian pearls.
+Black-lip pearls can only be considered Tahitian if they are cultivated in French Polynesia.
+However, black-lip pearls can be grown in the Cook Islands, the Micronesian Islands, and even to a lesser extent in Japan, Thailand, and the Philippines.

 Tahitian's Hardness: 2.5 to 4 (Mohs scale)